 This makes it very hard to study the effects of a supplement like CBD because what might work for one person won’t for another — not because the CBD doesn’t work, but because the causes of that particular symptom might be different from one person to the next.
 This makes interpreting the data into something meaningful very challenging.

-3. the Best Research Takes Place Over Long Periods of Time
+3. Research Takes Place Over Long Periods of Time

 The last point we’ll touch here is that the research for determining the safety of a health supplement needs to be done over long periods of time — often several years.